 What is Androphobia in Dogs?

 Androphobia refers to an intense fear of men.
 In dogs, this phobia manifests as a withdrawal from and deep fear of men, which can cause significant distress.
-This fear is not just a simple dislike or discomfort; it involves a strong emotional and physical response that can impact the dog's quality of life.
+This fear is not just a simple dislike or discomfort; it involves a strong emotional responses and physical symptoms that can impact the dog's quality of life.

 Symptoms of Fear of Men in Dogs